CX-0010 Business Partner Number v3.0.0

 This section is normative

 The BPN is a globally unique, world-wide scalable, semantically enriched, interoperable, time-dependent, stable, human-readable identifier for business partners that represent an organization or one of its organization parts from foundation to closure.
 It also inherently supports error detection.
+Additionally, the BPNL is legally secure.
 All conformity assessment criteria that guarantee these qualities are listed and explained below.

 2.1 ISSUANCE PROCESS